anjali11091998/Netflix-Data/README.md

 This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL and Excel.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
 To find the project's objectives, business problems, solutions, findings, and conclusions.

 ## Objective
--Analyze the Content Releases Over the Years (2012–2021)
+- Analyze the Content Releases Over the Years (2012–2021)

--List and analyze content based on release years, countries, and durations.
+- List and analyze content based on release years, countries, and durations.

--Findings about the Most Common Content Ratings
+- Findings about the Most Common Content Ratings

--Most Featured Actors
+- Most Featured Actors

 #Key Findings